jamerrq/codember-2023/clues.md

 Again, you must gain access to the private folder, once there you will find a picture called `ai.webp` that you can view using the right command (`cat`).
 This person has been mentioned quite a few times in the previous days.

+## 10. Cowsay

+Read the changelog and enter the new command in the terminal.
+It's a very popular command in the npm world.